firavoyage/blogging/readme.md

 ## erudition

-- capsule
+- lights
+  - `ruanyf` observation of the digital time
   - `livid` letter to the solitary youth
   - `nat` belief of a tech entrepreneur
-  - `ruanyf` observation of the digital time
   - `florio` advice for the programming ride
-  - `jiangyanyan` cs researchers and the time
+  - `jiangyanyan` confusing cs graduates in the time
-  - `tim` reflection of mediastorm early days
-  - `dhh` the bio of a handsome geek
-  - `4gotten` impact of fast internet speed
-  - `reflections` memories of the fellows
 - creation
   - `projects` worthwhile endeavours
   - `mistral` walk in the light with le chat